theintern/intern/README.md

 ## How to write tests

-dojo2-teststack currently comes with support for 3 different test interface: TDD, BDD, and object.
+Intern currently comes with support for 3 different test interface: TDD, BDD, and object.
 Internally, all interfaces generate the same testing structures, so you can use whichever interface you feel matches your preference.